irrdnet/irrd/docs/users/queries/event-stream.rst

 * ``sources_filter`` and ``object_classes_filter``: the filters as set in
   the GET parameters of the request.
 * ``max_serial_global``: the journal serial number of the most recent change that was included in this data.
-Note that this is not an NRTM serial - this serial is global for the entire journal of this IRRd instance.
+Note that this is not an NRTMv3 serial - this serial is global for the entire journal of this IRRd instance.
   May be ``null`` if there have been no changes.
 * ``last_change_timestamp``: the timestamp of the most recent change